 Why this page exists

-Doctena operates several hosting services in the meaning of Article 3(g)(iii) of the DSA — most visibly the practitioner profile pages that allow patients to read about a healthcare professional, the free-text appointment notes patients enter when booking, and the Doctena Boost websites built on Webflow.
-Although Doctena qualifies as a small enterprise under the DSA (and is therefore exempt from many of the obligations applicable to very large online platforms), Articles 11 to 22 of the DSA apply to every hosting service regardless of size, and we comply with them as set out below.
+Doctena operates several hosting services in the meaning of Article 3(g)(iii) of the DSA, most visibly the practitioner profile pages that allow patients to read about a healthcare professional, the free-text appointment notes patients enter when booking.
+Because practitioner profiles are disseminated to the public, Doctena also qualifies as an online platform in the meaning of Article 3(i) DSA for that part of the service.
+Appointment notes are visible only to the practitioner concerned and remain plain hosting.

-Single point of contact (Articles 11–12)
+Single point of contact (Articles 11 to 12)

 Single point of contact for authorities (Article 11) and recipients of the service (Article 12):

-- Postal: Doctena S.A. — DSA Contact, 42 Rue de la Vallée, L-2661 Luxembourg.
+- Postal: Doctena S.A., DSA Contact, 42 Rue de la Vallée, L-2661 Luxembourg.

 - Email: privacy@doctena.com